Skip to the main content

 AP® Gov: Starting the Year Strong

-This lesson plan is great for establishing expectations regarding group work and thinking critically, as well as encouraging students to evolve in their thinking as they learn more about a topic and solve problems within their group.
-I use this lesson on the second day of class, but it would be useful at any time during the year to support the aforementioned skills.
-You could also swap out the data for something that is more relevant to the unit you are teaching.
-The data analysis piece also supports the skills on the quantitative analysis FRQ and it's never too early to build those writing skills!
+I use this lesson on the second day of class, but it would be useful at any time during the year to support those classroom culture and collaboration skills.
+You could also swap out the data for something more relevant to the unit you are teaching, making it easy to adapt across your AP® U.S. Government and Politics curriculum.

 DOWNLOAD LESSON